-For the purpose of this exclusion, a "complication" is an unexpected or unanticipated condition that is superimposed on an existing disease and that affects or modifies the prognosis of the original disease or condition.
-Examples of a "complication" are bleeding or infections, following a Cosmetic Procedure, that require hospitalization.

-- 13. medical and surgical treatment of snoring, except when provided as part of treatment for documented obstructive sleep apnea (a sleep disorder in which a person regularly stops breathing for 10 seconds or longer).
-Appliances for snoring are always excluded; - 14. private duty nursing received on an inpatient basis; - 15. respite care.
-This exclusion does not apply to respite care that is part of an integrated hospice care program of services provided to a terminally ill person by a licensed hospice care agency for which Benefits are described under Hospice Care in Section 6, Additional Coverage Details; - 16. rest cures; - 17. sex transformation operations and related services; - 18. speech therapy to treat stuttering, stammering, or other articulation disorders; - 19. speech therapy, except when required for treatment of a speech impediment or speech dysfunction that results from Injury, Sickness, stroke, cancer, Autism Spectrum Disorders or a Congenital Anomaly.
-Speech therapy services are not covered for developmental delays/conditions; - 20.
-Manipulative Treatment to treat a condition unrelated to alignment of the vertebral column, such as asthma or allergies; - 21. storage of blood, umbilical cord or other material for use in a Covered Health Service, except if needed for an imminent surgery; - 22. the following treatments for obesity: - non-surgical treatment for morbid obesity unless the treatment is rendered by a Provider and is medically necessary; and - surgical treatment of obesity unless there is a diagnosis of morbid obesity as described under Obesity Surgery in Section 6, Additional Coverage Details; and - 23. treatment of hyperhidrosis (excessive sweating).
+- 13. health services related to a non-Covered Health Service: When a service is not a Covered Health Service, all services related to that non-Covered Health Service are also excluded.
+This exclusion does not apply to services the Plan would otherwise determine to be Covered Health Services if they are to treat complications that arise from the non-Covered Health Service. - For the purpose of this exclusion, a "complication" is an unexpected or unanticipated condition that is superimposed on an existing disease and that affects or modifies the prognosis of the original disease or condition.
+Examples of a "complication" are bleeding or infections, following a Cosmetic Procedure, that require hospitalization. - 14. medical and surgical treatment of snoring, except when provided as a part of treatment for documented obstructive sleep apnea (a sleep disorder in which a person regularly stops breathing for 10 seconds or longer).
+Appliances for snoring are always excluded; - 15. private duty nursing received on an inpatient basis; - 16. respite care.
+This exclusion does not apply to respite care that is part of an integrated hospice care program of services provided to a terminally ill person by a licensed hospice care agency for which Benefits are described under Hospice Care in Section 6, Additional Coverage Details; - 17. rest cures; - 18. sex transformation operations and related services; - 19. speech therapy to treat stuttering, stammering, or other articulation disorders; - 20. rehabilitation services for speech therapy, except when required for treatment of a speech impediment or speech dysfunction that results from Injury, Sickness, stroke, cancer, autism spectrum disorder or a Congenital Anomaly, or is needed following the

-- 24. multi-disciplinary pain management programs provided on an inpatient basis for acute pain or for exacerbation of chronic pain. - 25. physical, psychiatric or psychological exams, testing, vaccinations, immunizations or treatments when: - required solely for purposes of education, sports or camp, career or employment, insurance, marriage or adoption; or as a result of incarceration; - conducted for purposes of medical research.
-This exclusion does not apply to Covered Health Services provided during a clinical trial for which Benefits are provided as described under Clinical Trials in Section 6, Additional Coverage Details; - related to judicial or administrative proceedings or orders; or - required to obtain or maintain a license of any type.
+- placement of a cochlear implant as identified under Rehabilitation Services Outpatient Therapy and Manipulative Treatment in Section 6, Additional Coverage Details; - 21.
+Manipulative Treatment to treat a condition unrelated to alignment of the vertebral column, such as asthma or allergies; - 22. storage of blood, umbilical cord or other material for use in a Covered Health Service, except if needed for an imminent surgery; - 23. the following treatments for obesity: - non-surgical treatment, even if for morbid obesity; and - surgical treatment of obesity unless there is a diagnosis of morbid obesity as described under Obesity Surgery in Section 6, Additional Coverage Details; and - 24. treatment of hyperhidrosis (excessive sweating). - 25. multi-disciplinary pain management programs provided on an inpatient basis for acute pain or for exacerbation of chronic pain. - 26. the following services for the diagnosis and treatment of temporomandibular joint syndrome (TMJ): surface electromyography, Doppler analysis, vibration analysis, computerized mandibular scan or jaw tracking, craniosacral therapy, orthodontics, occlusal adjustment, and dental restorations. - 27.
+Habilitative services for maintenance/preventive treatment. - 28. physical, psychiatric or psychological exams, testing, vaccinations, immunizations or treatments when: - Required solely for purposes of education, sports or camp, travel, career or employment, insurance, marriage or adoption; or as a result of incarceration. - Conducted for purposes of medical research.
+This exclusion does not apply to Covered Health Services provided during a Clinical Trial for which Benefits are provided as described under Clinical Trials in Section 6, Additional Coverage Details. - Related to judicial or administrative proceedings or orders. - Required to obtain or maintain a license of any type. - 29.
+Intracellular micronutrient testing. - 30.
+Health care services provided in the emergency department of a Hospital or Alternate Facility that are not for an Emergency.